hikmatilloRv/hikmatilloRv/README.md

 - 🌱 I’m a self-taught Front-end developer
-- ⚡ Fun fact I love to Travel
+- ⚡ Fun fact I like to Travel
 -

 ### Connect with me: